AkyunaAkish/chatAppWalkthrough/README.md

 * With this:

 ```
-//Keep at the bottom of your index.js routes file always (right about the module.exports line)
+//Keep at the bottom of your index.js routes file always (right above the module.exports line)
 router.get('*', function(req, res, next) {
   res.sendFile('index.html', {
     root: __dirname + '/../public/'